 Yes, but not for everyone.
 It’s particularly well suited to streaming.
 If you frequently travel abroad but want to keep watching your favorite shows online, Atlas VPN is a great option.
 A single plan allows unlimited simultaneous connections, so it’s also a great choice for a family or group of housemates.

 On the downside, Atlas VPN doesn’t work from China.
-It currently only makes apps for the four major operating systems, so Linux, router, and Fire TV VPN users should look elsewhere for now.
+It currently only makes apps for the four major operating systems, so Linux and router VPN users should look elsewhere for now.
 The apps it does have are a little light on features.
 Lastly, I found the customer support to be unresponsive and unfaithful to AtlasVPN’s money-back guarantee.

 Atlas VPN coupons